ryoikarashi/me.ryoikarashi.com/README.md

 ## Editing Content

-All contents are retrived from `data.js` or `data.development.js` according to your environment.
+All contents are retrived from `data.js`.
 After editing the content, you have to rebuild the source with the following command.

 ```